fin3e/docs/README.md

-# docs
+# Docs
-Docs for fin3e application
+Manuals for fin3e.